wxWidgets/wxWidgets/docs/uwp/install.md

 https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls?view=winui-3.0

 **Issues**:
-- wxUSE_GUI is somewhat defined to 0 when generating wxUWP projects
+- wxUSE_GUI is somewhat defined to 0 when generating wxUWP projects.
+Should endup being one like the wxMSW default.
 - How to disable /ZW (Windows Runtime Compilation) from Cmake.
 Is it ok to have it ON?

 **Samples status**: